 Analysis and suggestion

-The participants in this survey are all students from the University of Nottingham, Ningbo, China.
-Among them 18.42% are from year 1, 20.18% are from year 2, 52.63% are from year 3, and 8.77% are from year 4 students.
-The male to female proportion is equal.
-They learn sorting algorithms for the reasons of interest or for the reason of examination requirements.
-About 75% of the participants have varying degrees of understanding of sorting algorithms, while there is also part of them do not know about sorting algorithms at all.
+The participants in this survey are students from the University of Nottingham, Ningbo, China.
+Among them, 55% are from year 1, 11% are from year 2, 29% are from year 3, and 5% are year 4 students.
+The proportion of males and females is relatively equal.
+They learn sorting algorithms for interest or examination requirements.
+About 75% of the participants have varying degrees of understanding of sorting algorithms, while some know nothing about sorting algorithms.

 To summarize the survey result, some important points drawn from this questionnaire are as follows:

-For users who do not have any knowledge of algorithms, we need to provide a basic conceptual introduction and basic learning thought guidance.
+It is suggested to provide a basic conceptual introduction and basic learning thought guidance for users who do not have any knowledge of algorithms.

-Compared with the entertainment, participants preferred the teaching functions.
-It is suggested to reduce game mechanics and focus on developing functions that are more helpful to algorithm learning.
+Compared with the entertainment functions, participants preferred practical ones.
+It is suggested to reduce game mechanics and focus on developing functions that are more helpful for learning algorithms.

-Some participants proposed that providing a function, like a forum, which can share and discuss their thoughts each other may be helpful for learning.
+Some participants proposed that providing a function, which can share and discuss their thoughts with others, like forum, may help learning.

-To ensure users with different level of algorithmic bases can all gain knowledge from this software, we are suggested to provide hierarchical teaching functions.
+To ensure users with different levels of algorithmic bases can all gain knowledge from this software, it is suggested to provide hierarchical teaching functions.

-For those who have examination requirements, maybe offer more practice problems will attract them to use this software.
+For those who have examination requirements, offering more practice questions will attract them to use this software.

 Many participants mentioned that they preferred clean and delightful interfaces.
-Therefore, we may need to pay more attention to the GUI design.
+Therefore, GUI design is one thing that needs to consider.

 Appendix